DeanKertai/cfl-pdf-extractor/README.md

 This project uses the OpenAI API to analyze the PDFs and extract the data in to CSV format so it can be easily parsed.

+## Deprecation Note

+The CFL now has an easily parsable _internal_ API.
+I no longer need to analyze PDF files.
+New repo here: https://github.com/DeanKertai/cfl-api-py

 ## Get Started

 1. Install NodeJS